DanielsRT/DanielsRT/README.md

   *An application capable of interpreting Chip8 instruction sets to emulate a basic processor and load Chip8 ROMs.*

 - [**3D Graphics Engine**](https://github.com/DanielsRT/GraphicsEngine3D)
-  *An application capable of loading and modeling 3D graphics.
-3D coordinates are converted into 2D coordinates using a projection matrix.*
+  *A modern C++ application for loading, modeling, and rendering 3D graphics.
+This engine demonstrates how 3D coordinates are projected into 2D space using a customizable projection matrix.*

 - [**CIFAR-10 Image Recognition**](https://github.com/DanielsRT/cifar10-cnn-classifier)
   *A deep learning project implementing a Convolutional Neural Network for image classification on the CIFAR-10 dataset.*